aspiers/openstack-day-israel-2017-compute-ha/markdown/when-compute-HA.md

 Note:

-- Pets are each unique, stateful, and take a lot of work to create and look after.
+- Pets are each unique, irreplaceable, stateful, and take a lot of work to create and look after.
-- Cattle are all the same, and stateless, so when something goes wrong with one you just get another one to replace it.
+- Cattle are all the same, and usually stateless, so when something goes wrong with one you just get another one to replace it.
 - Thanks to Bill Baker for the original terminology.